roma-glushko/genart-prompts/objects.md

 - a cornice
 - a courtyard
 - a cupola
-- a facade
 - a frieze
-- a gallerie
-- a parapet
-- a patio
-- a pavilion
-- a pediment
-- a pergola
-- a pilaster
-- a portico
 - a roundel
 - a spire
-- a terrace
 - a tower
 - a truss
 - a turret
 - a veranda
-- a corona
 - dust
-- anelectron
-- gravity
-- a halo
-- a neutrino
-- a neutron
-- a nucleus
-- a photon
-- a pulsar
-- a quasar
-- a singularity
-- a supernova
 - a car
 - a convertible
 - a coupe